Need help with your application? See the Application FAQs.

 Programs of Study

 The University of Alberta offers over 200 majors with 60 different degrees.
 You can search for undergraduate programs on our Admissions website.
-For more in depth information, visit the Programs and Requirements page.

 For information on Graduate Programs please visit the Faculty of Graduate Studies and Research website.